 The immune system, as mentioned, plays a huge part in removing the ink particles which are broken down by the laser.
 For this reason, it’s crucial to take steps such as drinking lots of water, exercising, avoiding smoking, and de-stressing to help things along.

 When it comes to aftercare with the tattooed area, ensure you are keeping it clean at all times.
 Give it a gentle wash with water and a scent-free cleanser twice daily, and apply a hydrating aftercare cream (again, something that is fragrance-free) on gently afterwards.
 It’s best to wear loose-fitting clothes around the treated area, too, along with applying waterproof dressings and hydrogels that maintain a healing environment for the skin while still allowing air in.
+You can find more information about our aftercare programme here.

 6. How many sessions does it take to remove a tattoo?